StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

 6. Enter the servers hostname or IP adress.

-  Format: *ldap.company.com*
+    Example: *ldap.company.com*

 7. Turn on the **Auth-use SSL** toggle to encrypt communication between TheHive and the authentication provider.

 8. Enter the following information:

     **DN of the service account**

     The Distinguished Name (DN) of the service account used for authentication.
 This account is responsible for binding to the LDAP directory and performing search operations.

     Example: *cn=thehive,ou=users,dc=company,dc=com*

     **Bind password**

     The password associated with the service account.
 This password authenticates the service account to allow LDAP queries.

     **Users base DN**

     The base DN from which the search for user accounts will begin.
 This limits the search scope to a specific branch of the directory.

     Example: *ou=users,dc=company,dc=com*

     **Filter used to search users**

     The LDAP filter to locate user accounts.
 This filter helps narrow down search results to relevant users.

     Example: *(&(uid={0})(objectClass=inetOrgPerson))*

 9. Select **Confirm**.